rust-lang/book/src/ch05-00-structs.md

 calculates the distance between two `Point`s.
 And rather than `0` and `1`, we’ve got back our `x` and `y`.
 This is a win for clarity.

-There’s one other thing that’s a bit strange here, this annotation on our `struct` declaration:
+There’s one other thing that’s a bit strange here, this stuff above the `struct` declaration:

 ```rust,ignore